hanyang1999/RainbowPO/README.md

 # RainbowPO
-Implementation of RainbowPO based on TRL
+Codebase of RainbowPO based on TRL (Transformer Reinforcement Learning)